 - A 3-year combined A-level maths and A-level further maths programme written and taught by Dr Deepak Shah, aimed squarely at those students who would settle for nothing less than A*/A*

-- The 3-4-5 module spit works incredibly well - G.C.S.E. students have little problem completing the 3-modules in Year 11, and we leave out the past paper practice until the summer holidays, so they break from the course before Easter, allowing them to concentrate on their G.C.S.E.s
+- This spit works incredibly well - G.C.S.E. students have little problem completing the AS-work in Year 11, and we leave out the past paper practice until the summer holidays, so they break from the course before Easter, allowing them to concentrate on their G.C.S.E.s

 - Worksheets and homeworks are tailor made for each lesson

 - Students can stay behind after the lesson for extra help if they need it

 - Students are given out-of-lesson support with the homework, so they can always make a proper attempt at it

 - Dr Shah marks the students' homework outside of the lesson, to save valuable lesson time

 - Students are set a test each week and are given review work with guidance based on their performance in the test